-- Project Portfolio Management is a process designed to help project organizations manage collections of projects and programs so as to improve coordination and optimize strategic value.
+- Project Portfolio Management (PPM) is a process for project-focused organizations managing collections of projects and programs.
+The hope is to improve coordination and optimize strategic value.

 - While the PPM discipline is by no means restricted to large enterprises, it typically helps businesses absorb rapid growth.

-- The Project Portfolio Management process also proves very valuable to the firms that conduct large, complex projects, and to those looking for a project management maturity growth path.
+- The PPM process also proves very valuable to the firms conducting large, complex projects, and to those looking for a project management maturity growth path.

-If you’re thinking that Project Portfolio Management is the kind of ultra-sophisticated, capital-intensive capability that only large enterprises need and can afford (or if you’re thinking that it’s just a buzzword that’d sound nice during a job interview or a performance evaluation), think again.
-Much more than a fancier way to say that you’re managing multiple projects at the same time, Project Portfolio Management is an actual process and discipline that can boost the performance of project activity significantly — even for comparatively smaller businesses.
+Much more than a fancier way to say that you’re simultaneously managing multiple projects, Project Portfolio Management is an actual process and discipline that can boost the performance of project activity significantly — even for comparatively smaller businesses.

-In this article, we’ll strive to draw up a profile of the businesses that implement and use Project Portfolio Management methods and to explain the reasons why these businesses choose to do so and the benefits they derive from it.
+In this article, we’ll strive to draw up a profile of the businesses that implement and use Project Portfolio Management methods.
+We will also explain the reasons why these businesses choose to do so and the benefits they derive from it.

 The UK Association for Project Management defines a project portfolio as “a collection of projects and/or programmes used to structure and manage investments at an organisational or functional level to optimise strategic benefits or operational efficiency”.
 In other words, a portfolio can be viewed as an overarching structure that coordinates the deployment of related projects.